Five Carpet Cleaning Methods used by Carpet Cleaners

 Then a portable unit is needed.
 Both portable and truckmount equipment use similar processes, although the portable unit may invariably take extra work to achieve the same results.
 They both extract wastewater into a dirty water tank.

 Steam Cleaning is effective for Residential and Commercial Carpet cleaning.
 It has the advantage of being a deep restorative clean, and it is a gentler and safer clean for carpets.
 However, to be most effective, it requires the work to be done by an experienced, trained technician.
+One disadvantage is that the moisture could result in Carpet Wicking.
+Stains are not always visible on the surface of the carpet and moisture can result in wicking as the carpet dries.
+However, an experienced carpet cleaning company will have remedies should that situation occur.

 The process can be a little noisy and, consequently, somewhat interruptive, which means some commercial properties may want this done outside of office hours and will need to allow drying time.